octaviotastico/CMS-Backend/readme.md

 npm start
 ```

-And the project should start, but only for "local" mode.
+And the project should work only for "local" mode.

-It means that any DTN feature will not work.
+It means that none of the DTN features will work.

-## How to test the DTN features?
+## Running the project with the DTN Features

-The first step is to clone [ud3tn repository](https://gitlab.com/d3tn/ud3tn).
+The first step is to clone [μD3TN repository](https://gitlab.com/d3tn/ud3tn).

-Don't forget to clone with recursive submodules, if you forgot, just run: `git submodule update --init --recursive`.
+Don't forget to clone with recursive submodules (`--recurse-submodules -j8`).

+If you forgot, don't worry, just run: `git submodule update --init --recursive`.

-After that, you will need to run **ud3tn** so that the database can use its aap interface to forward messages to another instance.
+After that, you will need to run **μD3TN** so that the database can use its aap interface to forward messages to another instance.

-To run **ud3tn** the only thing you need to do is:
+To run **μD3TN** the only thing you need to do is:

 ```
 make clean && make posix && make run-posix
 ```

-After running **ud3tn**, you need to run the amount of instances you want to synchronize.
+After running **μD3TN**, you need to run the amount of instances you want to synchronize.

 In this case we will only create two instances, an instance A and an instance B, so we can run two instances of the CMS-Backend.